vatai/vatai.github.io/_drafts/2023-01-05-what-to-do-when-software-does-not-compile.md

   or a plan of a more complicated approach which needs multiple changes, remember to [commit oftern](https://sethrobertson.github.io/GitBestPractices/).

 Don't forget always to [write good commit messages](https://cbea.ms/git-commit/#seven-rules): when trying out different stuff and making progress, make sure to mention the change in the commit message.
 Keep commits which clean up the code well marked and separate from attempts at modifying some flags/options.

+### Take notes!
-**Take notes!** When you're trying out different changes and going back to the same commit, take notes what was already tried out, and what error message it emitted.
+When you're trying out different changes and going back to the same commit, take notes what was already tried out, and what error message it emitted.

-considering time -- incrementally
-- llvm release
+### Clean builds vs considering time!
+Compilation bigger software can take a non-negligible amount of time and one has to consider when to use "clean" and when to use "incremental" builds.

+- A clean build (i.e. delete all previous files) takes a lot of time but ensures nothing left from the previous build influences the new builds.
+- An incremental build usually is much faster but leftovers of previous builds may mess up the current build.

+For small and fast builds should always be clean builds, but for a large code base incremental builds are preferred, with the occasional clean build as verification that everything functions properly.

+### LLVM specific remarks

+- Build LLVM release with `-DCMAKE_BUILD_TYPE=Release`, since it is much smaller and faster then debug.
+- If the build is failing then limit the number of link jobs using `-DLLVM_PARALLEL_LINK_JOBS=4`.

+### Don't do too many thins at once!
+For example:

+- You'll forget to commit.
+- Editing a bash script while bash is reading it can cause strange errors.
-don't do too many thins at once (forget to commit, edit script while bash is reading it, even more problematic on big hpc systems with schedulers)
+- It is even more problematic on big HPC systems with schedulers, when config files are read when the job gets scheduled.

 ## Know your tools